Mars

 - How long is a year on Mars?

-- Mars takes 1.88 Earth years to complete one orbit of the Sun, which is one Mars year.
+- Mars takes 1.88 Earth years to complete one orbit of the Sun.
 By Kepler's third law, bodies farther from the Sun take longer to go around.

 - How many moons does Mars have?